FTU-Legacy-63/G07/MIDTERM_VERIFICATION.md

 - **Minh:** designed the Credit and item system.
 Can calculate the Credit earned at each score level and explain why the elimination item removes only one option.
 - **Khôi:** built the interface.
 Can click through the demo to show the error messages, and explain what "--" means and why the table shows 4/5 instead of a percentage.

-The last column matters most.
-The instructor can ask any member to do exactly what is written there, so each member should rehearse beforehand.